Mk4Levi/MK-DevQuandaries/README.md

 # DevQuandaries

-### It is LeetCode like project meant for developers.
+### It is a LeetCode like project meant for developers.